Drug Evaluation Committee Withdrawal of SAE Reporting to Investigator Site 2010-10

 Question

-An adverse event that occurred at the site was reported in writing to the site as an SAE, but was later found not to be an SAE.
-When we checked the necessary procedures with the clinical trial office, we were told that no specific procedures were required.
+An adverse event that occurred at the Investigator Site was reported in writing to the relevant Investigator Site as an SAE, but was later found not to be an SAE.
+When we confirmed the necessary procedures with the clinical trial office, we were told that no specific procedures were required.

 Of course, ideally, it would be better to report the withdrawal again to the investigational review board (IRB) using the SAE report form.
 However, if the hospital responds that no procedures are required, there is no report to the IRB, but the results of the IRB's deliberations on previous SAE reports will not be affected, and the record of the withdrawal (revision) of the SAE on the CRF by DCF will remain in the hospital, so the explanation can be made clearly even afterwards.
 For the above reasons, we do not think that any problem will arise even if the in-hospital procedure is unnecessary.